-How Can a Criminal Defense Lawyer Help Me?
+How Can a Miami Criminal Defense Lawyer Help Me?

 Whether you have been charged with a misdemeanor or a felony, a Miami criminal defense attorney can protect your rights and ensure that the justice process is fair.
 They will take care of the legalities of your case: investigating the matter, consulting with experts, crafting your defense, negotiating with prosecutors, and presenting your case before a judge or jury.
 Your lawyer can work toward a favorable outcome on your behalf.

 What Is a Misdemeanor in Florida?